tallalkazmi/TK.MongoDB.GridFS.Repository/README.md

 ## Usage
 #### Settings

-1. Default $BucketChunkSizeBytes$ is set to 2097152 bytes or 2 MiB, but you can configure this by calling a static method as below:
+1. Default `BucketChunkSizeBytes` is set to 2097152 bytes or 2 MiB, but you can configure this by calling a static method as below:

    ```c#
    Settings.Configure(2097152);
    ```

-2. Default $ConnectionStringSettingName$ is set to "*MongoDocConnection*", but you can configure this by calling a static method as below:
+2. Default `ConnectionStringSettingName` is set to "*MongoDocConnection*", but you can configure this by calling a static method as below:

    ```c#
    Settings.Configure(connectionStringSettingName: "MongoDocConnection");